-Life Cycle Costing is a method that aggregates all costs that an organisation or individual will incur over the life span of the asset, project, investment etc. It includes both the initial investment (non-recurring expense) along with any further investment such as operating cost, maintenance and repair, upgrades (recurring expense).
+Life Cycle Costing is a method that aggregates all costs that an organization or individual will incur over the life span of the asset, project, investment, etc. It includes the initial investment (non-recurring expense) and any further investment such as operating cost, maintenance, repair, and upgrades (recurring expense).

 Life cycle costing is also known as whole life costing.
 Its primary purpose is to help management decide whether or not to go ahead with a project or acquire an asset.
-Management usually analyses the cost of ownership as well as operating cost, and then eventually chooses the asset with the minimum overall cost.
+Management usually analyses the cost of ownership and operating cost and then eventually chooses the asset with the minimum overall cost.

 - Initial Cost: It is either the purchase price of an item or the initial cost of the set-up in case of a project.
 In most cases, it also includes the cost of installation.

 - Recurring Cost: It represents all those costs that take place after the purchase, which primarily include operating expenseOperating ExpenseOperating expense (OPEX) is the cost incurred in the normal course of business and does not include expenses directly related to product manufacturing or service delivery.
 Therefore, they are readily available in the income statement and help to determine the net profit. and maintenance expenses.

 - Operating Cost: These costs are associated with the usage of the asset.

 - Maintenance Expense: These costs are associated with repair and replacement expenses.

 - Disposal Cost: These costs are incurredCosts Are IncurredIncurred Cost refers to an expense that a Company needs to pay in exchange for the usage of a service, product, or asset.
 This might include direct, indirect, production, operating, & distribution charges incurred for business operations. at the time of asset disposal.

 - Residual Value: It represents the asset’s value at the end of its useful life.
 The higher the residual value, the lower the asset’s whole life cost.